Forged in Chains - The Story of House Goliath

 Origins and Rebellion

-House Goliath's story began long before their hives started ringing with chains.
-Necromunda's rulers began an initiative during the late 39th Millennium to create slave laborers capable of withstanding Necromunda's toxic forges, creating House Goliath as part of that program.
-Bio-engineers from House Van Saar and House Escher, working under Lord Alberoth Helmawr, combined their expertise to forge what they believed would be the perfect human worker.
+House Goliath's story began long before their chains started clanging together.
+Necromunda's rulers launched an initiative during the late 39th Millennium to create slave laborers capable of withstanding Necromunda's toxic forges, creating House Goliath as part of that initiative.
+Bio-engineers from House Van Saar and House Escher worked collaboratively under Lord Alberoth Helmawr to forge what they considered would be an ideal human worker - including Lord Alberoth Helmawr who combined expertise to forge what would become House Van Saar-Escher bio-engineers joined forces under Lord Alberoth Helmawr to forge what they believed would be ideal human laborers for Necromunda's toxic forges - creating House Goliath as part of this program.

 After almost two centuries of experimentation, in 992.M39 the first true Goliath was created - a living engine of muscle and endurance designed to revitalize Necromunda's crumbling manufactorums.
 These beings weren't people but tools dedicated to production; each living thing served its own master and died for production's cause.